Samuel-Thuku/zero_day/0x00-vagrant/README.md

 It's getting intresting.
 I am learning how to use vagrant.
 I am also learning about git.
+How to store credentials.